There's never been a better time to teach other people how to do the things you love.

 For content creators, this is an incredible opportunity.

-However -- once you've decided that online courses are for you -- with so many content creation tools on the market, it can be daunting to try to figure out which tools you should learn and which ones to avoid.
+However -- once you've decided that online courses are for you and you've already found the right software to sell online courses -- with so many content creation tools on the market, it can be daunting to try to figure out which tools you should learn and which ones to avoid.

 That's why we've put together this comprehensive guide to the essential tools you need to create and sell online courses.
 We'll be taking a look at a range of tools across every stage of the content creation process, from recording raw video to editing your clips together in post-production.